polterguy/sephia-five/README.md

 The reasons why, is because we do not offer hosting.
 We simply offer you the tools, to setup your own server park, giving you 100% control over your own data.
 And even if we were to help you setup your own server, we would demand of you that you change any server passwords and such, after we have finished setting it up.
 This allows you to host your email system, anywhere you would want to, without even having to trust us.
 The director of Intel once famously said _"Only the paranoid will survive"_.
 We are survivors, are you?

-According to Chinese tradition, him who _"hear no evil, and see no evil, cannot tell any evil"_.
-We are blind, deaf, and mute, and it is a part of our core vision and business model.
+According to Chinese tradition, _"him who hear no evil, and see no evil, cannot tell any evil"_.
+We are blind, deaf, and mute, and this is a part of our core vision and business model.
 Do you want to know a secret?
-Then ask someone else, we know none!
+Ask someone else, we know none!

-For the record, we obviously treat all of our clients with 100% confidentiality, which shows in the fact that you won't find any list of customers of ours, anywhere - Neither on our website, nor any other places, you will find a _"happy customer testimonial"_.
+For the record, we obviously treat all of our clients with 100% confidentiality, which shows in the fact that you won't find any list of customers of ours, anywhere.
+You will never find a _"happy customer testimonial"_ on our website, or any other places.
 Sephia Five neither identifies itself anywhere in the data it transmits to other servers in any ways.
 So nobody would even know whether or not you're using Sephia Five, or some other email system.

 Take a look at the screenshots I have supplied here please.
 Can you see something missing?
 There is not a single logo, brand name, or anything that identifies your email system in any ways.
 The first step towards breaking into a system, is to understand what system you are dealing with.
 Sephia Five will never even give an adversary any clues as to which system he is even facing.
 Not even if he bends over your shoulders, and looks at you while you are composing an email, he will understand what email system you are using.